joejansen/sauntering-snail/content/homepage/price.md

 ## $53,000 for the entire bundle

 Our preference is to sell the truck, camper, and all of the extras we've enumerated above together, and our bundled price reflects all of those items.
-We are willing to discuss different configurations, but we will give preference to any buyers who are interested in the full bundle.
+We are willing to discuss different configurations, and if you are only interested in the camper or truck we're happy to answer any questions and listen to your offer, but we will give preference to any buyers who are interested in the full bundle.